'Total lack of respect' - Paqueta defends Neymar after accusation PSG star turns up for training 'almost dr...

 What's been said?

-A journalist from French outlet RMC Sport has accused Neymar of reporting to PSG training while still mildly drunk, which Paqueta has come out to dismiss as an outright "lie".
+A journalist on French outlet RMC Sport has accused Neymar of reporting to PSG training while still mildly drunk, which Paqueta has come out to dismiss as an outright "lie".

 The midfielder, who plays alongside Neymar in the Brazil national team and against him in Ligue 1 with Lyon, told a press conference when asked about the claims: "It's a total lack of respect, to say or transmit information that is false.
 Obviously, he (Neymar) didn't comment on that, I believe it's a lie.